theopensourceway/guidebook/EDITORIAL.md

 ### To enter Drafting

-- [ ] Chapter's assigned author has suggested an outline
+- [ ] Author has suggested an outline of proposed material
 - [ ] One or more editors have reviewed and and approved the author's proposed outline

 ### To enter Draft Review

 ### To enter Development Edit

-- [ ] Chapter is a complete draft
+- [ ] Material submitted is a complete draft
-- [ ] Chapter text is in English
+- [ ] Authors have submitted text in English
 - [ ] Author has submitted all art and indicated proper attribution
-- [ ] Chapter passes a basic plagiarism check
+- [ ] Material passes a basic plagiarism check

 ### To enter Subject Matter Review